-9. Projects must demonstrate cost containment for submitted total development costs in order to earn points in this category.
-These points will be awarded to projects at or below the maximum tax exempt bond cost per unit published by CPED annually in September (6 points).

-10. Unacceptable Practices
+- Projects must demonstrate cost containment for submitted total development costs in order to earn points in this category.
+These points will be awarded to projects at or below the maximum tax exempt bond cost per unit published by CPED annually in September...
+Points must be claimed on the self-scoring sheet in order to be eligible.
+(6 points) . - 10.
+Unacceptable Practices